 VIVUS, Inc. is a biopharmaceutical company, incorporated in 1991 as a California corporation and reincorporated in 1996 as a Delaware corporation, dedicated to the development and commercialization of therapeutic drugs for large underserved markets, including obesity and related morbidities, such as sleep apnea and diabetes and men's sexual health.
-With respect to obesity, historical estimates are that the potential worldwide pharmaceutical market for obesity could approach \$5 billion annually.
-The recent withdrawal of sibutramine from the market and failure of new therapies, including QNEXA, to gain approval from the FDA or foreign regulators makes it difficult to estimate the potential size of the obesity market.
-Obesity remains an epidemic and in the United States alone, the CDC estimates that over 108 million people are obese or overweight.
-Annual sales of approved drugs for diabetes worldwide were approximately \$35 billion in 2010 and are expected to grow to approximately \$50 billion by 2015.
-There are currently no approved pharmaceutical therapies for sleep apnea; however, the sales of devices and related consumables used to treat sleep apnea exceed \$2 billion annually.
-Annual sales of approved drugs for erectile dysfunction currently exceed \$4 billion.
+Obesity remains an epidemic and in the United States alone, the Centers for Disease Control, or CDC, estimates that over 108 million people are obese or overweight.
+In the European Union estimates are that 50% of adults are obese or overweight.
+With respect to men's sexual health, annual sales of approved drugs for erectile dysfunction currently exceed \$4 billion.